-- 23. The baseline level of HCFC consumption is forecast on the average of the 2009 data (Article 7) and 2010 data (predicted). - 24.
-As part of its HCFC phase-out strategy the Government of China plans to strengthen policy implementation in order to restrict the growth of HCFC production capacity, establish the production capacity of alternatives through a series of key projects, focus on the management of servicing to restrain its excessive growth, and control production, import and export at the national level. - 25.
-In order to meet the 10 per cent reduction target in 2015, about 20 per cent of the baseline level of consumption will be eliminated in the PU foam sector, 10 per cent in the XPS foam, RAC, and ICR sectors, and 8 per cent in the solvent sector.
-Efforts will also be made in the servicing sector to reduce the leakage of refrigerants and avoid unnecessary servicing consumption. - 26.
-According to the HCFC survey in 2009 China consumed 17,997 ODP tonnes of HCFCs.
-Based on the average growth rate of HCFCs in the last 5 to 10 years, as well as the increasing trend of the first half of 2010, the prediction for 2010 consumption is 20,200 ODP tonnes and thus the baseline has been estimated at about 19,100 ODP tonnes.
-Thus the maximum allowable consumption in 2015 is estimated to be 17,190 ODP tonnes. - 27.
-The amounts of HCFCs to be phased out in each sector to achieve the overall Montreal Protocol targets for HCFCs in 2013 and 2015 are shown in Table 4.
+- 24. The main objectives of the overarching strategy are to: articulate an overview of the national plan to phase out HCFCs; define the short-term and long-term phase-out strategies and policies; prioritize sectors for phase-out; and formulate an action plan to ensure China's compliance with the 2013 and 2015 control measures. - 25.
+The Government of China will control and phase out HCFCs by substance, sector, step by step.
+Total emission control and quota management of HCFC production and consumption will be enforced.
+Policy implementation will be strengthened in order to restrict the growth of HCFC production capacity, establish the production capacity of alternatives through a series of key projects, focus on the management of servicing to restrain its excessive growth, and control production, import and export at the national level.
+Priority will be given to high ODP/high emission rate technologies that are easy to substitute. - 26.
+In order to meet up to the 10 per cent reduction target in 2015, about 20 per cent of the baseline level of consumption will be eliminated in the PU foam sector, 10 per cent in the XPS foam, RAC, and ICR sectors, and 8 per cent in the solvent sector.
+Efforts will also be made in the servicing sector to reduce the leakage of refrigerants and avoid unnecessary servicing consumption.
+In the consumption sector the domestic market quota will be frozen at the baseline of the domestic consumption level in 2013 and will be reduced to 90 per cent of the baseline consumption level by 2015.
+HCFC production in 2011 and 2012 will continue to increase, and in 2013 will be frozen at the baseline level of 30,000 ODP tonnes; 3,000 ODP tonnes will be phased out to meet the 10 per cent reduction target in 2015.
+The amount of HCFCs to be phased out in each sector to comply with the overall Montreal Protocol targets for HCFCs in 2013 and 2015 are shown in Table 4.

-Table 4.
-2013 and 2015 HCFC reduction targets by sector
+Table 4, 2013 and 2015 HCFC reduction targets by sector (ODP tonnes)

+Consumption sectors

+T1 Production

-ODP tonnes of HCFCs PU foam XPS RAC ICR Solvent Production Reduction for the 2013 control target 645 338 176 228 30 Reduction for the 2015 control target 970 254 411 236 39 3,000 Total reduction 1,615 592 587 464 69 3,000
+Levels of reduction PU foam XPS RAC ICR Solvent Total

+2013 control target 645 338 176 228 30 1,417

+2015 control target 970 254 411 236 39 1,910 3,000

+Total 1,615 592 587 464 69 3,327 3,000

-- 28. In the servicing sector, actions will be taken with respect to HCFCs including those to establish management policies in the maintenance industry, eliminate unnecessary maintenance demand, enhance equipment installation and maintenance to reduce leakage, carry out recycling and reuse activities when servicing large- and medium-size equipment, destroy HCFCs which cannot be recovered or recycled to reduce HCFC emission.
-It is estimated that the maximum allowable consumption of HCFC in the servicing sector in 2013 will be about 4,300 ODP tonnes.
-The HCFC consumption in 2015 will be controlled at the same level for this sector. - 29.
-In the production sector the domestic market quota will be frozen at the baseline of the domestic consumption level in 2013 and will be reduced to 90 per cent of the baseline of the consumption level in 2015.
-The production of HCFCs in 2011 and 2012 will continue to increase.
-The HCFC production in 2013 will be frozen at the baseline level 30,000 ODP tonnes; 3,000 ODP tonnes will be phased out to achieve the 10 per cent reduction target in 2015.
+27. In the servicing sector, actions will be taken with respect to HCFCs including those to establish management policies in the maintenance industry, eliminate unnecessary maintenance demand, enhance equipment installation and maintenance to reduce leakage, carry out recycling and reuse activities when servicing large- and medium-size equipment, destroy HCFCs which cannot be recovered or recycled to reduce HCFC emission.
+It is estimated that the maximum allowable HCFC consumption in the servicing sector in 2013 will be about 4,300 ODP tonnes.
+The HCFC consumption in 2015 will be controlled at the same level for this sector.